Glimpse: Generalized Locality for Scalable and Robust CT: Experiments

 \subsection{Learned Filter}

-In this section, we analyze the behavior of the learned filter obtained through training of {\dlt} introduced in section~\ref{sec: adaptive filter} across datasets with different measurement noise levels.
-This analysis provides useful signal processing insights into how the properties of the learned filter are influenced by varying noise levels.
-The frequency response of the learned filters is depicted in Figure~\ref{fig: learned filters}, alongside well-known hand-crafted filters such as Ram-Lak, Shepp-Logan, and hamming filters.
-These learned filters are derived from {\dlt} training on datasets characterized by different noise levels.

-As expected and discussed in Section~\ref{app: optimal filter}, the learned filter for noise-free measurements exhibits behaviors akin to the Ram-Lak filter, displaying high values in high frequencies.
-Intriguingly, as the noise level increases (by decreasing the noise SNR), the filter progressively takes smaller values in high frequencies to suppress the noise.
-This experiment demonstrates that {\dlt} is capable of autonomously adapting the characteristics of the filter according to the noise level observed in the training data.
+In this section, we study the learnable filter introduced in Section~\ref{sec: adaptive filter} across datasets with different measurement noise levels.
+This provides useful signal processing insights into how the properties of the learned filter are influenced by varying noise levels.
+In Figure~\ref{fig: learned filters} we show the frequency response of the learned filters, alongside standard hand-crafted filters such as Ram-Lak, Shepp-Logan, and Hamming.
+The learned filters are trained jointly with the MLPs in {\dlt}.
+As expected (see also the discussion in Appendix~\ref{app: optimal filter}), the learned filter for noise-free measurements is similar to the Ram-Lak filter, with a relatively high amplitude in high frequencies.
+As the noise level increases (by decreasing the noise SNR), the filter progressively takes smaller values in high frequencies to suppress the noise.
+This shows that {\dlt} can indeed autonomously adapt the characteristics of the filter according to noise (and other characteristics) in the training data.
+We additionally observe that training {\dlt} with a learnable filter leads to much faster convergence compared to a fixed filter (such as the Ram-Lak) while achieving comparable (or slightly better) reconstruction quality.
 Reconstructed images for different noise levels are presented in Figure~\ref{fig: noise_analysis}.